- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 Street Seats is a citywide program where partners apply to transform underused streets into vibrant, social public spaces between the months of March through December (the Season).
-Street Seats are installed in the roadbed along the curb line to create an attractive setting for eating, reading, working, meeting a friend or taking a rest.
+Street Seats are installed in the roadbed along the curb line or on wide sidewalks to create an attractive setting for eating, reading, working, meeting a friend or taking a rest.

 The applying partner selects the design and maintains the Street Seat.
-DOT provides operational elements, such as signage, wheel stop bars, striping on the parking lane, and/or temporary plastic bollards.
-Click here to review the complete design guidelines.
+NYC DOT provides operational elements, such as signage, wheel stop bars, striping on the parking lane, and/or temporary plastic bollards.
+Review the complete Street Seat design guidelines (pdf).

 - The site must be a pleasant place to sit.
 The purpose of Street Seats is to enhance already vibrant street life; there should be complementary adjacent uses.